 The field of international political economy has relied upon the Heckscher-Ohlin model of factor endowments to predict individual trade-policy preferences for several decades.
 However, prior work in the field of economics has shown that a country’s factor endowment only correctly predicts the direction of trade 50% of the time.
 In this paper I include a critical assumption from the Heckscher-Ohlin model in my empirical strategy, which provides a better fit to the data than all prior studies on individual trade preferences.
 Instead of assuming that the abundant factor in an economy is used intensively in the production of export goods, I include the factor intensity and the direction of trade for each individual’s industry of employment.
 I show that this factor content of trade approach better fits the data than a simple factor endowment approach.
 Moreover, although low-skilled labor exhibits consistent anti-trade preferences, the individual preferences of high-skilled labor depends largely upon the factor intensity of the individual’s industry of employment.

 Trade liberalization, scholars have long recognized, improves the general welfare of an economy by increasing consumption opportunities due to increased competition.
 In the long term, however, as firms become more productive and squeeze smaller firms out of the marketplace, trade liberalization may actually have anti-competitive effects, and these effects may be endogenous to the politics of trade liberalization.
-This paper tests predictions on the behavior of aggregate prices, markups and productivity in response to trade liberalization derived from the Melitz and Ottaviano (2008) model of international trade with heterogeneous firms.
-Following an approach by Chen, Imbs and Scott (2009), the model's equilibrium conditions for the short- and long-run distribution of the aggregate variables are amended to yield regression equations that identify the effects of tariffs and trade openness on domestic competition in the marketplace.
-Further to this, model predictions on the effects of third-country openness to trade are tested and information on industry market structure is used to separately test the model's short- and long run predictions.
-Our framework is estimated on a dataset covering nine manufacturing industries at the two-digit level in the NAFTA member countries Canada, Mexico and the USA from 1994 to 2006.
-Consistent with the theoretical predictions, we find that in the short-term there are competitive effects of trade openness on prices, markups, and productivity, whereas in the long-term some of these effects are reversed.
+This paper tests predictions on the behavior of aggregate prices and productivity in response to trade liberalization derived from the Melitz and Ottaviano (2008) model of international trade with heterogeneous firms.
+The model's equilibrium conditions for the short- and long-run distribution of the aggregate variables are amended to yield regression equations that identify the effects of tariffs and trade openness on domestic competition in the marketplace.
+Model predictions on the effects of third-country openness to trade are also tested and information on industry market structure is used to separately test the model's short- and long-run predictions.
+Our framework is estimated on a data set covering 64 manufacturing industries in the NAFTA member countries Canada, Mexico and the USA from 1988 to 2008.
+Consistent with the theoretical predictions, we find that in the short-term there are competitive effects of trade openness on prices and productivity, whereas in the long-term some of these effects are reversed.
 Third-country effects, however, run contrary to theoretical predictions and direct tests of short- and long-run industry reactions remain inconclusive.
 We posit these mixed, long-term outcomes stem from Chinese import penetration, as well as the endogeneity of trade liberalization lobbying efforts.